ZJY0203/ZJY0203.github.io/index.md

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic" width="360" height="480">

-Here is **Jiayi Zheng(Lance, 郑嘉一)**.
+Here is **Jiayi Zheng(郑嘉一)**.

-I am a final-year undergrad majoring in pharmocaology at Shanghai Jiao Tong University.
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
-Recently, I have been selected as an **AAAI & KDD UC Scholar**.
+I am currently a final-year postgraduate student majoring in Pharmocaology at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), under the supervision of Associate Professor [Yang Yu](https://www.researchgate.net/profile/Yang-Yu-268) at the School of Pharmaceutical Sciences.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+I am seeking a PhD position for Fall 2025.
+If you are interested, please feel free to contact me!

 ## Academic Background